-Segments store authorization information that defines what a particular user or group member can do to the objects assigned to that segment.
+Object security polices store authorization information that defines what a particular user or group member can do to the objects with that policy.
 Three levels of authorization are provided:

-write - means that a user can read and modify any of the segment's objects and create new objects associated with the segment.
+write - A user can read and modify any of the objects with that security policy and create new objects associated with the policy.

-read - means that a user can read any of the segment's objects, but cannot modify (write) them or add new ones.
+read - A user can read any of the objects with that security policy, but cannot modify (write) them or add new ones.

-none - means that a user can neither read nor write any of the segment's objects.
+none - A user can neither read nor write any of the objects with that security policy.

-By assigning an object to a segment, you give the object the access information associated with that segment.
-Thus, all objects assigned to a segment have exactly the same protection; that is, if you can read or write one object assigned to a certain segment, you can read or write them all.
+By assigning a security policy to an object, you give the object the access information associated with that policy.
+Thus, all objects with a security policy have exactly the same protection; that is, if you can read or write one object with to a certain policy, you can read or write them all.

-Controlling authorizations at the segment level rather than storing the information in each object makes them easy to change.
-Instead of modifying a number of objects individually, you just modify one segment object.
+Controlling authorizations at the security policy level rather than storing the information in each object makes them easy to change.
+Instead of modifying a number of objects individually, you just modify one security policy object.
 This also keeps the repository smaller, eliminating the need for duplicate information in each of the objects.